On Higher-Order Probabilistic Subrecursion: Abstract

 \section{Abstract}

 We study the expressive power of subrecursive probabilistic higher-order calculi.
-More specifically, we show that endowing a very expressive deterministic calculus like G\"odel's $\npT$ with various forms of probabilistic choice operators may result in calculi which are not equivalent as for the class of distributions they give rise to, although they all guarantee \emph{almost-sure} termination.
+More specifically, we show that endowing a very expressive deterministic calculus like G\"odel's $\npT$ with various forms of probabilistic choice operators may result in calculi which are \emph{not} equivalent as for the class of distributions they give rise to, although they all guarantee \emph{almost-sure} termination.
 Along the way, we introduce a probabilistic variation of the classic reducibility technique, and we prove that the simplest form of probabilistic choice leaves the expressive power of $\npT$ essentially unaltered.
-The paper ends with some observations about functional expressivity: expectedly, all the considered calculi represent precisely the functions which $\SystT$ itself represents.
+The paper ends with some observations about the functional expressive power: expectedly, all the considered calculi capture the functions which $\SystT$ itself represents, at least when standard notions of observations are considered.